-The pH-balance of skincare products tend to be the unknown culprit behind our many skincare woes (dry skin, break outs, fine lines etc).
+The pH-balance of skincare products tend to be the unknown culprit behind our many skincare woes such as dry skin, break outs, fine lines.
 If you check your cleansers in your bathroom, you’ll notice most of them do not disclose their pH level.
 You may not have previously considered pH levels at all, but knowing the pH level of your products could be critical to achieving healthy skin.

 Why ‘pH-balanced’ Means Nothing

 You will find that some cleansers claim that they are “pH-balanced” but what does that actually mean?
 Well actually… not much at all.
 This term has essentially become a buzz word for marketing hype.
 It’s rather useless information to us as consumers, since we all have slightly different pH levels.
 So “pH-balanced” is rather ambiguous unless we know the actual number.

 Many “pH-balanced” cleansers are created with the pH level around 5.5, which is the ideal pH level for skin BUT it can vary depending on your skin type.
 Unless it is disclosed by the manufacturer, your cleanser may actually be too alkaline or too acidic, which can wreak havoc on your skin.

 If You Suffer from Acne-Prone Skin, You Must Read This:

 A few of the girls at the kaia naturals HQ suffer from acne-prone skin.
 When they come to me for advice, the first thing I always ask is what kind of cleanser they use.
 Most of the time, they would be using a foaming cleanser and if formulated with a high pH that leaves their skin feeling squeaky clean… this might be the actual culprit for your breakouts!